 - If recommended articles exist, the widget will automatically open to this tab.

 - Contact: If you have enabled the Contact Form in your knowledge base, this tab will display it.
 If you aren't using Contact Form, you won't see this tab.
+Once an end-user submits the contact form, the Contact tab will display a thank-you message until that end-user either:

 How to use the widget